Market Update

 We have received a large quantity of wool from new and returning members this season, but the overall volume handled to date is running around 2% to 3% below last year.

-“Improved prices in the 2024 season encouraged many farmers who had been holding onto their wool, or using it on-farm, to present it for sale this year,” says Andrew.
+“Improved prices in 2024 encouraged many farmers to sell wool they had been holding or using on-farm this year.,” says Andrew.

-“As a co-operative, we seek to maximise the returns for all sheep farmers.
-With prices having shown a further improvement over recent weeks, we encourage any members who still have wool on farm to send it in before the winter.
+“As a co-operative, we aim to maximise returns for sheep farmers.
+With prices improving, we encourage members to send in any wool before winter.

-“If you still have wool on-farm, please contact us to arrange delivery to one of our collection centres or arrange to have it collected.
-By collectively marketing the clip we can continue to promote British wool and drive demand to deliver improved prices.”
+“If you still have wool on-farm, contact us to arrange delivery or collection.
+By marketing the clip together, we can promote British wool and help drive better price.”